 You will need to check with your supplier to see if you're eligible and how to apply.

 When does the Warm Home Discount scheme 2021/22 open?

 The warm Home Discount for winter 2021/2022 will open on Monday 18 October 2021.

 Which Suppliers take part in the Warm Home Discount?

 Not all suppliers will offer the Warm Home Discount, energy suppliers with over 250,000 domestic customers are required to participate in every part of the scheme.
 Some smaller suppliers also voluntarily participate in part of the Warm Home Discount scheme to support customers at risk of fuel poverty.

-According to the .gov.uk website, the following suppliers will be offering the Warm Home Discount in the winter of 2020:
+According to the .gov.uk website, the following suppliers will be offering the Warm Home Discount: